arch-project-mt/membrane_tensegrity/README.md

 docker-compose -v
 ```

-- After the docker and docker-compose is set up, you can execute the following command to activate the docker environment on your computer
+- After the docker and docker-compose are set up, you can execute the following command to activate the docker environment on your computer

 ```bash
 docker-compose up -d